We have much more to do and your continued support is needed now more than ever.

 Edible Gardens: A Win-Win for Pollinators and People

 Planting native plants is one of the best ways to help pollinators and create a sustainable landscape right where you live.
 Planting them can also increase your food plant yields.
 Native plants are those that naturally grow in your region.
 They’re important because they’ve co-evolved and have an interdependence with local wildlife, especially pollinators.
 If you grow your own fruits and vegetables, including native plants can help ensure a bountiful harvest because natives will attract more pollinators to your food plants.
+Use the National Wildlife Federation’s Native Plant Finder to get a list of the plants native to your zip code that support pollinators and other wildlife.

 The following are a few tips you can follow to help your garden crops thrive and support local wildlife pollinators at the same time.